KingJackSkellington/NFS-Rivals-Custom-Music/README.md

 <img title="" src="images/8.png" alt="8.png" width="709" data-align="center">

 3. Run the command: dandev-el3.exe inputfile (replace inputfile with the file name of the exported Audacity audio).
-   * *Example: dandev-el3.exe Test48k.mp3*
+   * *Example: dandev-el3.exe TestMP3.mp3*
-   * Note 1: If your file has a space in its title, use quotation marks around the filename on the command ("Test 48k.mp3", for example.)
+   * Note 1: If your file has a space in its title, use quotation marks around the filename on the command ("Test MP3.mp3", for example.)
+   * Note 2: If your file is not in the same location as the dandev-el3.exe, simply drag-and-drop it into the Command Prompt and it will automatically generate the name alongside its location (dandev-el3.exe "F:\Audio Import\TestMP3.mp3", for example)

 <img title="" src="images\9.png" alt="9.png" width="714" data-align="center">

 4. A **new file** with the **.ealayer3 extension** will appear, this new file is what we will be importing to Frosty Editor.
-   * *Example: Test48k.ealayer3*
+   * *Example: TestMP3.ealayer3*
    * Note the results for **ChunkSize** and **SegmentLength** that the tool gives here, as we will need these values later.

 <img title="" src="images\10.png" alt="10.png" width="230" data-align="center">